 The meadows on the Bhrigu Lake trek stretch far and wide – almost like an endless carpet.
 Wild horses gallop around you.
 The grazing sheep look up when you come out of the treeline, almost as if to greet you.

 The meadows make for a great vantage spot to view the peaks surrounding Manali - get expansive views of Hanuman Tibba, Makarbeh, Shikarbeh, Kalihani Pass and Manali Pass to the west and Hampta Pass, Deo Tibba and Indrasan to the east.

-This trip is open for experienced pilots flying their own wing or for paragliding novices flying with our experienced tandem pilots.
+This trip is open for experienced pilots flying their own wing or for non flyers who would like to fly with our experienced tandem pilots.

 This is a custom departure tour and so please write to us for prices and more info on this trek.

 Arrive in Manali in the morning and take in the town.
 Walk to the Jogini Falls, pick up a random shepherd trail and get your body in mountain mode.